boltchat/branding/README.md

 # boltchat Branding
 🎨 Assets and branding content.

+## Credits
+* [Martijn Faber](https://github.com/Martijn-Faber) – recreated the original logo in SVG format and made a dark version of the favicon
+* [Kees van Voorthuizen](https://github.com/keesvv) – created the original logo

 ## License
 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].